cebe/indent/README.md

 indent
 ======

-A small tool to convert text file indentation.
+A small tool to convert (or enforce) text file indentation.
+Tabs to spaces or spaces to tabs.

 Installation
 ------------